enverkorkmaz/CoensioCaseStudy/README.md

 See [NOTLAR.md](NOTLAR.md) for detailed technical notes covering:
 - What is RAG and how it was applied in this project
+- Why FastAPI and Qdrant were chosen
 - Why vector databases over traditional SQL
-- Architectural decisions and limitations
+- HyDE implementation and cosine similarity improvements
-- Potential improvements (multi-embedding, HyDE, re-ranking, generation)
+- Potential improvements (LLM re-ranking, multi-embedding, unit tests)